maxgio92/notes/content/notes/program-execution-environment.md

 ; Function cleanup (potential instruction to restore stack space) add  rsp, 4              ; Add 4 back to stack pointer to deallocate local variable space
 ```
-Even though `sub` + `mov` is more explicit, as far as I know `push` is more concise and combines the update of the SP with the move of value.

 > **Clarification about the register names**
 >